-Melanie Ford is a sociocultural anthropologist and an Adjunct Assistant Professor with the Human and Sciences Program at ArtCenter College of Design.
-She is interested in lived experiences of climate change and development.
-Her research and writing span the politics of architecture, design, and urban planning; state and municipal governance; social movements and environmental justice; as well as technology, infrastructure and disaster across the Américas.
+Her research studies the lived experiences of climate change and urban development, focusing on people’s own lived experiences and community organization.
+She’s interested in the politics of architecture, design, and urban planning; state and municipal governance; social movements and environmental justice; as well as technology, infrastructure and disaster across the Américas.
 In particular, she moves between Guatemala and the United States.

 Melanie has taught undergraduate-level courses in Anthropology, History, Latin American and Chicana/o Studies, Science and Technology Studies, and Urban Planning at ArtCenter College of Design, Rice University, and the University of California Los Angeles (UCLA).